Google Business Profile Optimization

 High-Risk Practices to Avoid

-Keyword stuffing the GBP description
+Keyword stuffing the GBP description.

-Keyword stuffing Google Posts
+Keyword stuffing Google Posts.

-Showing an address when you are a service-area business
+Showing an address when you are a service-area business.

-Setting service areas larger than a two-hour driving distance
+Setting service areas larger than a two-hour driving distance.

-Using AI-generated profile text without human editing
+Using AI-generated profile text without human editing.

-Using AI-generated photos or videos
+Using AI-generated photos or videos.

-Overlapping service areas across multiple locations
+Overlapping service areas across multiple locations.

-Website URLs forwarding to a different domain
+Website URLs forwarding to a different domain.

 Some of these can trigger instant suspensions.
 Others quietly suppress rankings until visibility disappears.
+Clean profiles win long term.